 The common bottlenose dolphin is a widespread and abundant species, and is listed on the IUCN Red List in the category of Least Concern (Hammond et al. 2012).

-Latin: Tursiops truncatus
+Scientific name: Tursiops truncatus

 Icelandic: Stökkull, höfrungar

 Danish: Øresvin, døgling delfin

 English: Common bottlenose dolphin, bottlenose dolphin

 More than 40 years for males and 50 years for females

 2.6 m and 190-260 kg (coastal) / 3.7-3.8 m and 450 kg (offshore).
 Males are typically larger.
 Calves are between 84-140 cm and 20 kg at birth.

 Some coastal dolphins maintain long-term, multigenerational home ranges, others have more complex movements.
 Offshore dolphins generally range over much greater areas and in larger groups, showing seasonal migration.

 Common bottlenose dolphins show a varied diet depending on season and location, adapting both their foraging tactics and prey selection to local conditions.
 Pelagic and demersal fish are the main components, but they also feed on cephalopods and crustaceans.